Local and Community: Programs and Initiatives

 Cal Move Out

-The Cal Move-Out program, developed by the Chancellor's Advisory Council on Student-Neighbor Relations in 2007, brings together the resources of the University of California, Berkeley and the City of Berkeley in an effort to decrease the environmental and social impacts of illegal dumping in near-campus neighborhoods at the end of the academic semester.
-Students often do not have the means or are unsure of how to properly dispose of unwanted items like mattresses, couches, and small appliances, etc. Unfortunately, many of these items are left curbside, an environmentally harmful practice that the campus community has been trying to eliminate by educating students and providing relevant resources.
+The Cal Move-Out program, developed by the Chancellor's Advisory Council on Student-Neighbor Relations in 2007, brings together the resources of the University of California, Berkeley, City of Berkeley, student and community leaders and community groups in an effort to decrease the environmental and social impacts of illegal dumping in near-campus neighborhoods at the end of the academic semester.
+Established in 2016, Cooperative Reuse (calmoveout.com), is a student-led furniture and household item recycling effort that accepts reusable items from students and makes them free to the community.
+Because students often do not have the means or are unsure of how to properly dispose of unwanted items like mattresses, couches, and small appliances, etc. unfortunately, many of these items are left curbside, an environmentally harmful practice that the campus community has been trying to eliminate by educating students and providing relevant resources.
 Cal Move-Out program combines outreach to students and property owners about responsible disposal and reuse strategies as well as the deployment of large debris bins in the student-dense neighborhoods near campus.
 Learn more about the Cal Move-Out program and local resources.

 Back to top